archit-soni/CMPUT404-assignment-css-hell/README.md

 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2013 Abram Hindle visibile in the text.

-Textual content is copyright Archit Soni (C) 2022 under the CC-BY-SA 4.0 unported license.
+Content is copyright Archit Soni (C) 2022 under the CC-BY-SA 4.0 unported license.
 Attribution should be a hyperlink to the repository and (C) 2022 Archit Soni visibile in the text.